Elite (video game series): Elite Dangerous

-Elite Dangerous, which was released over twenty years after First Encounters, added multiplayer and extended the use of procedural generation, allowing players to fly to and survey every non-atmospheric planet of a certain size range and temperature range in a galaxy containing billions of stars.
+Elite Dangerous was conceived in 1998 and provisionally titled Elite 4.
+It was successfully crowdfunded initially through a Kickstarter campaign in late 2012, and released in December 2014.
+ED added multiplayer and extended the use of procedural generation, allowing players to fly to and survey every non-atmospheric planet of a certain size range and temperature range in a galaxy containing billions of stars.
 Elite Dangerous also offers both a Newtonian flight model as well as an arcade one, with the player being able to choose between them using 'flight assist.'
+Critics gave ED "generally favorable reviews" (84% positive).